Biden doubling spending to prepare for hurricanes, storms - WTMJ

 The National Oceanic and Atmospheric Administration said last week that the hurricane season, which runs from June through November, will likely see 13 to 20 named storms, including at least six that will become hurricanes and three to five categorized as major hurricanes with winds of more than 110 mph (177 kilometers per hour).

-Biden, during his visit to FEMA, received a briefing on this year’s outlook for the Atlantic hurricane season.
+Biden will make the funding announcement during a visit to the Federal Emergency Management Agency’s headquarters Monday afternoon, where he will receive a briefing on this year’s outlook for the Atlantic hurricane season.

-As climate change threatens to bring more extreme events such as increased floods, sea level rise and intensifying droughts and wildfires, the White House said it is the government’s responsibility to better prepare and support communities before disasters occur, rather than simply respond afterward.
+As climate change threatens to bring more extreme events such as increased floods, sea level rise and intensifying droughts and wildfires, the Biden administration said it is the government’s responsibility to better prepare and support communities before disasters occur, rather than simply respond afterward.

-FEMA will provide $1 billion for the Building Resilient Infrastructure and Communities program, which helps states, local communities, tribes and territories to develop projects to prepare for and reduce risks from disasters and natural hazards.

-“We’re going to spare no expense, no effort, to keep Americans safe and respond to crises when they arise,” Biden said.
-“And they certainly will.”

 Officials pledged to increase investment in climate research to improve understanding of extreme weather events and hone decision-making on climate resilience, adaptation and mitigation.
-The new funding should help ensure that communities have the resources they need to build resilience before these crises, the White House said.
+The new funding should help ensure that communities have the resources they need to build resilience prior to these crises, the White House said.

 Just last week, Biden directed federal agencies to develop a comprehensive strategy to identify and manage financial risks to government and the private sector posed by climate change.
 An executive order he issued Thursday calls for concrete steps to mitigate climate risks and could result in new regulations on the banking, housing and agriculture sectors, among others.